 If you have visited Divine Lashes then you have heard us talk to you about eyelash mites.
-I know, gross.
-Let’s look at what these eyelash bugs are exactly, how to treat and how to prevent them.

 What Are Lash Mites?